How to Travel From Koh Samui to Koh Phangan in 2023

 With stunning, remote beaches, jungle walks, and acres of natural beauty, Koh Pha-Ngan has been wowing visitors for decades.

-It is a great choice for those looking for a nature retreat, with plenty of options for yoga and health & fitness retreats.
+It is a brilliant choice for those looking for a nature retreat, with plenty of options for yoga and health & fitness retreats.

 Not only is it a great place to party, but it’s also a great place to recover from the excesses of the party lifestyle.